 Total battery energy supplied to an off-board usage (e.g., grid, power port) during propulsion system non-active operation (e.g., vehicle to home)

-Average battery temperature during charging and propulsion system active, weighted by battery energy throughput
+Average battery temperature during charging, during propulsion system active, and, if equipped, during non-usage of the vehicle (i.e., non-propulsion system active, non-charging)

 Numerical Value Specifications: For each data parameter specified in subsection (c)(4)(D)1., the value shall be stored twice, one representing the lifetime of the vehicle and the second representing recent operation in accordance with SAE J1979-DA specifications.
 If any of the individual lifetime values reach the maximum value defined in SAE J1979-DA, all lifetime values shall be divided by two before any are incremented again to avoid software overflow problems.

-For data parameters specified in subsection (c)(4)(D), CARB, or a third party contracted directly by CARB, may not collect data from vehicles owned by a private individual unless the data is:
+For data parameters specified in subsection (c)(4)(D), CARB, or a third party contracted directly by CARB, may not collect data from vehicles owned or leased by a private individual unless the data is:

 Obtained with the voluntary and informed consent of the vehicle operator; and

-Collected and stored in a manner in accordance with required data security and record keeping policies applicable to CARB to protect the data from unauthorized access or being used to identify the individual vehicle (i.e., vehicle identification number or license plate number) or registered owner.
+Collected and stored in a manner that prevents the data from being used to identify the individual vehicle (i.e., vehicle identification number or license plate number) or registered owner or lessee.

 Data Reporting Requirements for Over-the-Air Reprogramming